kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 ## Which model to choose

-We maintain [Kagi LLM benchmarking Project](./llm-benchmark.md) to measure the model quality in various scenarios.
+We maintain the [Kagi LLM Benchmarking Project](./llm-benchmark.md) to measure model quality in various scenarios.

 ## Threads

 The Assistant supports threads, allowing you to keep your bagel topping ideas separate from your weekend projects.

 The search bar enables you to search for that one elusive thread.
-Currently the search only looks through your thread titles.
+Currently, the search only looks through your thread titles.

 By default threads are kept for 24 hours after the last message.
-If keeping threads alive permanently better fits your workflow, this setting can be adjusted in [Assistant Settings](https://kagi.com/settings/?p=assistant).
+If keeping threads alive permanently better fits your workflow, you can adjust this setting in [Assistant Settings](https://kagi.com/settings/?p=assistant).
 Please note that the thread saving setting is applied **when the thread is created**.

 Threads can be renamed, added to Quick Access, shared, deleted, and downloaded via the `⋮` button which is displayed when you hover over the thread.